 If you haven’t tried making stuffed cabbage, you need to.
-It’s truly an easy method, and you’ll be surprised at how the cabbage leaves just naturally roll right up and seal around your filling.
-My mother-in-law makes an amazing Syrian stuffed cabbage, that I’ll make myself someday and leave you with the recipe.
-But, for now, I’m sharing Paula Deen’s recipe with you and one that I liked just as much as the Syrian version.
-Although, they are much different.
+It’s truly an easy method, and you’ll be surprised at how the cabbage leaves naturally roll right up and seal around your filling.
+My mother-in-law makes amazing Middle Eastern Stuffed Cabbage Rolls and her recipe is one of our regular meals.
+This is Paula Deen’s recipe and one that I like just as much as the Middle Eastern version.
+But, they are much different.

 These cabbage rolls are stuffed with ground beef, onion, raisins and rice, then topped with a scrumptious tomato-based sauce.
 Paula suggests serving them with a dollop of sour cream, but I forgot that part and definitely didn’t miss it.

 You can use golden raisins or regular.
 I prefer golden.
 Or, leave the raisins out altogether if you want!
 It’s really up to you.

 Since these are American styled cabbage rolls, you can serve them with side dishes such as mashed potatoes, rice, vegetables, breads, etc.

 Try these side dish recipes with your stuffed cabbage rolls:

 The Best Way to Soften Cabbage and Remove the Leaves